google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 out the KV Storage module (as well as all the new features discussed here) and give us feedback.

-Here are the GibHub links where you can give us feedback for each of the features mentioned in this article:
+Here are the GitHub links where you can give us feedback for each of the features mentioned in this article:

 - [KV Storage](https://github.com/WICG/kv-storage)